 Normally I would hesitate to put reviews of this nature in because they include phrases like ‘no reason’.

-But due to the sheer number of the users saying similar things it seems unjust not to include them.
+But due to the sheer number of users saying similar things it seems unjust not to include them.

 The point concerning the time frame in which he still hasn’t received his money seems poor on Monzo’s part.